znbn/django-cms/docs/reference/templatetags.rst

     You **must** pass an *instance* of your model as instance parameter.
 The instance passed could be an existing models instance, or one newly created in your view/plugin.
-It does not even have to be saved, it is introspected by the templatetag to determine the desired model class.
+It does not even have to be saved, it is introspected by the template tag to determine the desired model class.

 **Arguments:**